pierre-rouleau/pel/doc/pel-manual.rst

    that their doc-strings are not loaded.
 However, the PEL key-binding for the command will work, that will load the corresponding PEL file and then the ``M-x`` command and tab completion will work from then on.
-Also before loading the file,if `which-key`_ is activated the commands will all show regardless of their load status.
+Also before loading the file, if `which-key`_ is activated the commands will all show regardless of their load status.